guppyfish123/SOC_Lab/Installation/Cortex.md

 <br><br>

 ## Security
 To ensure data remains encrypted while in trasnit and cannot be read by threat actors, Cortex can be configured to send traffic over TLS.
-Cortex by defualt will send traffic over HTTP insated of HTTPS and doesn't have a built in function to secure traffic over TLS.
+Cortex by default will send traffic over HTTP instead of HTTPS and doesn't have a built in function to secure traffic over TLS.
 Setting up a Nginx service to redirect traffic over HTTPS, will secure our traffic and ensure that communication between server and end user remains encrypted.
 <br>